umgbhalla/starred/README.md

 ## HTML

+- [ECE-webdev-Bootcamp/techtronics](https://github.com/ECE-webdev-Bootcamp/techtronics) - A website to be designed especially for ECE students of IIITB, to get in touch with proper study material resource in a smoother way.
 - [Igglybuff/awesome-piracy](https://github.com/Igglybuff/awesome-piracy) - A curated list of awesome warez and piracy links
 - [consoledotdev/home](https://github.com/consoledotdev/home) - The Console website.
 - [kjk/blog](https://github.com/kjk/blog) - Static site generator for my blog